Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](https://www.nakivo.com/blog/wp-content/uploads/2019/07/Tape-Cartridges-Tape-Backup-Advantages.jpg)
 **Figure 206** tape.

-The default drive for tape is `/dev/st0` , we can use tar to backup what we need to this tape as follow:
+The default drive for tape is `/dev/st0` , so we can use tar for backup what we need, just run on this tape as follow:
 ```
 tar -czf /dev/st0 /www /home
 ```